 Just as a warm-up gets your body ready for exercise, a cool-down helps your body return to a state of rest.
 A cool-down will help your breathing and heart rate slow down, and your muscles relax.

-How fast should your cool down be?
+How fast should your cool-down be?

 The pace will depend on your running level.

-How long should your cool down be?
+How long should your cool-down be?

 #2: Stretch

-Marathon Handbook spoke to Austin Martinez, MS, CSCS, ATC from Stretch Lab, about the benefits of stretching after a run.
+Marathon Handbook spoke to Austin Martinez, MS, CSCS, ATC, from Stretch Lab, about the benefits of stretching after a run.
 Here’s what Austin told us:

 Stretching after a run can:

-- Improve Overall Performance – When people work out, their muscles flex and contract repeatedly.
+- Improve overall performance: When people work out, their muscles flex and contract repeatedly.
 If people choose not to stretch afterward, their muscles will remain tight.
+Muscles that are lengthened over time โ from stretching โ increase muscle power and performance.

-- Ample Muscle Recovery – Muscles need blood flow to help repair small tears they’ve experienced after a workout, and that’s where stretching comes into play.
+- Ample muscle recovery: Muscles need blood flow to help repair small tears theyโve experienced after a workout, and thatโs where stretching comes into play.
+If youโre exercising and want to see improvement, stretching will help just that.
+Post-workout stretching increases blood flow in the muscles and allows them to repair themselves efficiently.

 How To Stretch Post-Run